elastic/oblt-playwright/README.md

 - Last 30 days

 ### Create alerting rules
-It is recommended to create alerting rules before generating any data.
+In case there is a need to assess the impact of alerting rules execution on performance, it is recommended to create alerting rules before generating any data by running the following command:
-Specify relevant project name in the test command:

 ```
-npx playwright test --project serverless_setup_alerting_rules
+npx playwright test alerting_rules.api.spec.ts --project api
 ```

+Note: API key is required.

 ## Running tests